Have you recently found out about linear foot measurement? If yes, don’t worry, we’ve got your back.

 One of the most common problems seen in hardware stores is that people aren’t aware of the right unit of measurement.
 And, in such circumstances, even the salesperson can’t really help the customers.

-That’s why, we recommend you to have an idea about the various ways in which certain materials and their requirements are measured.
-It may seem like a small problem, but if you’re a DIY-er or even getting your home renovated, knowing about the quantity of materials required, helps to develop a budget.
+That’s why we recommend you have an idea about the various ways in which certain materials and their requirements are measured.
+It may seem like a small problem, but if you’re a DIY-er or even getting your home renovated, knowing about the number of materials required, helps to develop a budget.

-We are often surprised to know that most people still aren’t aware exactly what the linear foot stands for.
-Hence, we took it upon us to give you an extensive overview of this unit of measurement.
+We are often surprised to know that most people still aren’t aware of exactly what the linear foot stands for.
+Hence, we took it upon ourselves to give you an extensive overview of this unit of measurement.

 So, without further ado, let’s begin!

 Let’s start with the basics.
 A linear foot is a common measurement used to assess the materials needed for a particular space.
 This measurement is taken in a straight line.
 The most important thing you would need to remember about it is that a linear foot equals one foot or twelve inches.